 Administrators can automate member registration and auto-invite them to download Kisi apps.
 They grant access to workspace based on the membership plan.
 No need to track and manually cancel access.
 The mobile key stays active as long as a member is paying their fees and expires together with a plan.

 In just one month, we onboarded 19 new members.
 The process was simple and people are loving how the Kisi door access is built right into the andcards application.
-(Less real estate taken up on their smartphones.)
-Since our migration to andcards we didn’t have any problems with door unlock.
+They don't have to download Kisi app, which means that less real estate is taken up on their smartphones.
+Since our migration to andcards the door unlocking has been working flawlessly.

 Unlimited hours of 24/7 support are included in the Campfire subscription plan on andcards.
 Our customers don’t pay any additional fees for onboarding, help, and guidance.
 A personal account executive is always ready to assist with training and integration.